Syd Lieberman – Telling your Family’s Stories

 Although most people love to sing, not everyone feels confident singing in public.
 We sing in the car, sing in the shower and we sing when we are alone.
 Everyone has a primitive connection to sound, song and rhythm.
 Rhythm, sound and pattern are in all things made natural by our earth and our maker.
 It is instinctive that we make sound and music.
 It is instinctive that we sing.

 As performers we have the opportunity to ignite an audience with poignant, inspirational, or amusing stories and songs.
-We do however encounter audiences who are sometimes reluctant to Read the rest of this entry »
+We do however encounter audiences who are sometimes reluctant to Read more »